 Cycle South Africa Challenge Blog

 Welcome to our Cycle South Africa 2017 blog!
-Here you can follow the 42-strong team’s progress on the challenge, including daily updates from our very own Harry (Events Officer) and Florence (Head of Fundraising).
+Here you can see how the 42-strong team got on with the challenge.
+The below was written each day of the challenge by our very own Harry (Events Officer) and Florence (Head of Fundraising).

-The Cycle South Africa challenge is also being tracked in real-time, courtesy of our corporate partner Microlise, a telematics and fleet management solutions provider who have a team of four involved in the challenge.
-You can view the progress of the whole Cycle South Africa team live on the map below.
+The Cycle South Africa challenge was also tracked in real-time, courtesy of our corporate partner Microlise, a telematics and fleet management solutions provider who has a team of four involved in the challenge.

 Day 1: Friday 10th March – Travelling to Cape Town